 The easiest way to know if your smartphone really has 5G is to Google up its specs online.
 You’ll most likely land on Gsmarena which boosts the biggest database of smartphones specs in the world.
-Enter your smartphone model in the search bar and scroll through it’s specification.
+Enter your smartphone model in the search bar and scroll through it’s specifications.
 Under the Network field, lookout if 5G bands are listed or not.

 Gsmerena’s information is relatively accurate and you can count on it.

 Android phone settings